Juniper/contrail-installer/README.md

 packages.
 When set to False, trunk OpenContrail bits will be downloaded and compiled.

 LAUNCHPAD_BRANCH=PPA - Applicable only when CONTRAIL_DEFAULT_INSTALL is set to True.
-It specifies to use released binary packages for installation.
+It specifies to use released binary packages for installation instead of compiling and building from sources.
 Default is to use latest snapshots as this knob is commented out by default in sample localrc.

 PHYSICAL_INTERFACE - This is external interface Vrouter should bind to.
 It should have a valid IP address configured.
 For example eth0